 Welcome to my webpage!

-I have recently started a new position as a post-doctoral researcher in ONERA The French Aerospace Lab after having completed my PhD in Mechanics at EPFL.
+I have recently started a permanent position at ONERA The French Aerospace Lab after one year of post-doctoral research within the same institution and after having completed my PhD in Mechanics at EPFL.

 During my PhD in the Laboratory of Fluid Mechanics and Instabilities, I have worked on the theoretical modelling of self-sustained dynamics and forced resonant oscillations in various flow problems ranging from cross-junction jets to liquids sloshing.